pachyderm/docs/content/2.4.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 Note that [Aurora Serverless PostgreSQL](https://aws.amazon.com/rds/aurora/serverless/) is not supported and will not work.
 {{% /notice %}}

-This section will provide guidance on the configuration settings you will need to:

-- Create an environment to run your AWS PostgreSQL databases.
-Note that you might need to create **two databases** (`pachyderm` and, depending on whether your cluster is standalone or managed by an enterprise server, a second database, `dex`).
-- Update your values.yaml to turn off the installation of the bundled postgreSQL and provide your new instance information.

-{{% notice note %}}
-It is assumed that you are already familiar with RDS, or will be working with an administrator who is.
-{{% /notice %}}

 ### Create An RDS Instance

 {{% notice info%}}
 Find the details of all the steps highlighted below in [AWS Documentation: "Getting Started" hands-on tutorial](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).
 {{% /notice %}}

-In the RDS console, create a database **in the region matching your Pachyderm cluster**.
-Choose the **PostgreSQL** engine and select a PostgreSQL version >= 13.3.
+1. In the RDS console, create a database **in the region matching your Pachyderm cluster**.
+2. Choose the **PostgreSQL** engine.
+3. Select a PostgreSQL version >= 13.3.

-Configure your DB instance as follows.
+4. Configure your DB instance as follows:

 | SETTING | Recommended value|
 |:----------------|:--------------------------------------------------------|